rschili/Builder/Builder/doc/Readme.md

 **Short term**

--   **History** Window displaying Jobs of current session, jump to logfile by double-clicking a row
--   **About-Window** that displays available updates and installed software
+-   Part Browser, allow pinning specific parts below a configuration node in the tree so only that part may be build

 **Long term**

--   Part Browser, allow pinning specific parts below a configuration node in the tree so only that part may be build
 -   Extract **Warnings and Errors** for each build, write to DB
 -   Visual Studio-like **Error List** Window
 -   Visual Studio-like **Output** Window